-“Working a six to eight-hour shift I can make $100 an hour on a good day,” Jazmine said.
+“Working a six to eight-hour shift, I can make $100 an hour on a good day,” Jazmine said.
 “It’s definitely hard to stay mentally strong, but I like to put my money into my savings instead of spending it.
 It’s really easy to get wrapped up in a certain lifestyle and potentially drop out of school.”

-“I see that she loves it and isn’t doing it out of necessity.
-When people judge it’s out of jealousy because she is confident and free to express her sexuality.
-Sometimes men may objectify her, but she ultimately has power over her clients,” Dee said.
+“I see that she loves it and is dancing by choice,” said Dee.
+“When people judge, it’s out of jealousy because she is confident and free to express her sexuality.
+Sometimes men may objectify her, but she ultimately holds power over her clients.”

-“I feel completely safe when I’m giving dances on the main floor or the private champagne rooms.
-Anytime a guy has tried to touch me inappropriately, I tell management and they’re really good at getting rid of creeps,” Jazmine said.
+“I feel completely safe when I’m giving dances on the main floor or private champagne rooms,” Jazmine said.
+“Anytime someone tries to touch me inappropriately, I tell management and they’re really good at getting rid of creeps.”

 More Than A Dancer

 Strippers are real people with real lives outside of their highly stigmatized work.
-A young woman like Jazmine can take her clothes off for money on a Saturday night and study for an exam in the Pollak Library on a Tuesday afternoon.
+Jazmine can take her clothes off for money on a Saturday night and study for an exam in Pollak Library on a Tuesday afternoon.